 All in all, John has given himself the ability to access all of the money distributed for his retirement account without the need for sending money to the IRS at the time of distribution.

 For more information on making your retirement dollars work harder for you, contact us with any questions.
 Feel free to look around at our many other articles on 401ks, IRAs, the self-directed IRA LLC, and of course, the mighty Roth IRA.
-Which choices will be best for you depends on many factors, but you can save of lot of time and money by getting advice from our legal and tax experts.
-Schedule your personal retirement consultation today, and live large in the long run.
+Which choices will be best for you depends on many factors, but you can save a lot of time and money by getting advice from our legal and tax experts.
+Take our tax discovery quiz and schedule your personal retirement consultation today, and live large in the long run.